Saba Kord Afshari and Raheleh Ahmadi

 Ahmadi was arrested on July 10, 2019, an act apparently calculated to coerce a confession from Kord Afshari.
 She was charged with “propaganda against the state,” “promoting corruption and prostitution,” and “assembly and collusion to act against the national security.”
 She was released on bail four days after her arrest.

 Kord Afshari’s her trial began on August 19, 2019.
 She was not given access to a lawyer prior to the proceedings and only met her legal counsel for the first time at the trial.
 Her lawyer was allowed access to parts of her case file only one hour before trial, and parts of her file were censored under the pretext of confidentiality.
 She was sentenced to 24 years in prison on August 27.
 After numerous appeals, her sentence was reduced to five years on April 29, 2022.
-She is currently detained in Qarchak Prison, where female political prisoners are intermingled with violent criminals.
+She was detained in Qarchak Prison, where female political prisoners are intermingled with violent criminals.
 She reportedly suffers from chronic stomach disorders and ulcers, as well as anxiety attacks, which cause muscle contractions and require immediate injections and oxygen therapy.
-She has not received adequate medical treatment while in prison.
+She did not receive adequate medical treatment while in prison.
 She has also contracted COVID-19 at least twice.
-Moreover, she has been the victim of violent attacks by both guards and inmates.
+Moreover, she was the victim of violent attacks by both guards and inmates.

 On December 16, 2019, Ahmadi was convicted and sentenced to 2 years and 7 months in prison.
 In November 2021, she was given an additional charge of “propaganda activities against the state” after “publishing statements on websites hostile to the Iranian government, while in detention.”
 She began serving her sentence in February 2020 and was released in October 2022.